re-data/re-data/docs/docs/getting_started/example_project/compute_anomalies.md

 It seems on 2021-01-23 we didn't get any orders.
 With an average of more than 23 orders per day, that seems really odd.

 You can use the re_data_alerting table as a warning generator that something is not right with your data.

+Now let's to move final part of tutorial and let's check how `re_data` can help with detecting changes in current database schema.